OFranke/gatsby-typescript-scss-docker/README.md

 # Features

-- Format Safe by ESLint, StyleLint and Prettier with Lint-Staged (Husky)
+- Format Safe by ESLint, StyleLint and Prettier with Lint-Staged (Husky), optimized for VS Code (check `.vscode/settings.json`)
 - Typings for scss files are automatically generated, you can import you styles like `import * as styles from './styles.module.scss'` and then use it like `<div className={styles.textWrapper}>`
 - responsiveness from the beginning through easy breakpoint configuration
 - enforce the DRY principle, no hardcoded and repeated `margin`, `font-size`, `color`, `box-shadow`, `border-radius` ... properties anymore